-Students living in campus housing must be actively pursuing at least 12 credits and maintain a 2.0 GPA.
-Students who drop below 12 credits or fail to maintain a 2.0 GPA may be put on Residence Life Academic Probation or be subject to eviction.
+Students living in campus housing must be actively pursuing at least 12.
+Students who drop below 12 credits may be put on Residence Life Academic Probation or be subject to eviction.
 If a resident falls below the twelve required credit hours or if they receive an incident report for violation of DCC rules and policies, the student may be subject to eviction.
-The Residence & Student Life Office will conduct periodical checks of records to make sure that all residents meet the credit and GPA requirements.
+The Residence & Student Life Office will conduct periodic checks of records to make sure that all residents meet the credit and GPA requirements.